-- All staff and students will undergo training and will participate in drills. - Staff assigned to work with students or staff with disabilities or access and functional needs will undergo training to address the needs of those identified in Appendix D - Students with Disabilities or Access and Functional Needs and Appendix E - Staff with Disabilities or Access and Functional Needs. - Staff assigned to various sections/teams will undergo training and will participate in drills. - V. SPECIALIZED PROCEDURES
+- All staff and students will undergo training and will participate in drills. - Staff assigned to work with students or staff with disabilities or access and functional needs will undergo training to address the needs of those identified students. - Staff assigned to various sections/teams will undergo training and will participate in drills.